sievericcardo/GreenHouseDT/README.md

 > `./execute_simulation.sh start`

-and the status the system will be updated over time on the frontend at `http://greenhousedt.local`
+and the status the system will be updated over time on the frontend at `http://greenhousedt.local`.
+The complete output of the execution can be inspected in the file under `/model/model.txt`

 ## Extend the GreenHouse